 Sweden introduces military draft for both men and women

-Sweden's left-leaning government introduced a military draft for both men and women Thursday because of what its defense minister called a deteriorating security environment in Europe and around Sweden.
-Sweden abolished compulsory military service for men in 2010 because there were enough volunteers to meet its military needs.
+This is a Saturday Aug.
+1, 2015 file photo of Swedish Army personnel as they take part in the annual gay Pride Parade in Stockholm.
+Sweden's left-leaning government is reintroducing a military draft for both men and women because of what Defense Minister Peter Hultqvist calls a deteriorating security environment in Europe and around Sweden.

 Discussions